-Cadence's investment in marketable equity securities consists of purchased shares of a publicly held company and is included in prepaid expense and other in Cadence's consolidated balance sheets.
-During fiscal 2019 and 2018, with the adoption of ASU 2016-01, changes in the fair value of these investments were recorded to other income, net in Cadence's consolidated income statements.
+Cadence's investment in marketable equity securities consists of purchased shares of a publicly held company and is included in prepaid expenses and other in Cadence's consolidated balance sheets.
+Changes in the fair value of these investments is recorded to other income, net in Cadence's consolidated income statements.